mdibl/biocore_documentation/bioinformatics/worksheets/assembly_worksheet.md

 #### 3.6 cleanup

-* Update the final line of the script, starting with `"cp`, with your JOBNAME, PI_NAME, EXPERIMENT_NAME, and ANALYSIS_ID using the inputs we defined in the "experiment_details" block above
+* Update the final line of the script, starting with `"cp`, with your YOUR_USERNAME using the input we defined in the "job_details" block above

 **Expected**